WU-BIMAC/MicroMetaApp-docs/docs/tutorials/ManageSettings.rst

 B.5.1 Enter general Image acquisition settings
 ----------------------------------------------
 Micro-Meta App allows to select the specific Microscope harware compoentes that were used to acquire a specific image and enter settings associated with each component.
-This section of the application allows to manage Imaging Environment, Microscope Table, Microscope Stand, Objecive and Sample Positioning Settings (Figure 6).
+In the main window of Manage Settings the user can access different sections of the Image Acquisition Settings metadata by pressing different buttons and launching of the corresponding metadata collection windows.
+In the example below (Figure 6), clicking the Edit image settings button [1.1] opens the metadata entry form for general Image structure metadata (i.e., Pixels; 1.2].
+In addition, the Edit Planes button [2.1] opens an interface where all available image Planes are displayed [2.2] to be individually accessed and edited [2.3].
+Finally, the Edit Objective Settings button [3.1] allows to select the Objective that was used to acquire the image of interest among those available in the Microscope file [3.2] and enter the relevant Objective Settings [3.3].
+The same procedure can be also used to edit Imaging Environment, Microscope Table, Microscope Stand, and Sample Positioning Settings.

 .. figure:: images/use_images/18_MS_Manage_Settings_general_1.png
   :class: shadow-image